 What the hell did she want?!
 I knew my phone wasn’t blocked or locked, so what more could there be?

-In 3 letters, CPF.
-What?
+In 3 letters, a CPF.
+A what?
 My new friend at the front desk cheerfully explained that I needed to enter my CPF.
 Again, what?

 It’s worth pointing out that my Portuguese was pretty crappy at this point and I was beyond tired and, well, I really don’t know how it happened, but one thing led to another and I actually started crying.
 Poor João at reception is probably still scarred from my visit.

 Because Brazilians use their CPFs for almost everything, it’s inconceivable that someone wouldn’t have one.
 The odd thing about CPFs is that anyone can get one.
-So, depending on how long you’re going to be travelling in Brazil, it might still be worth your while.
+So, depending on how long you’re going to be travelling in Brazil, it might still be worth your while–you can apply from inside or outside the country.

 Turns out that when you call long distance in Brazil, you have to choose your carrier.
 While it seems like a good idea to give consumers the choice of which company they want to use, the reality is more like playing phone number roulette.